How to configure and activate Privacy Policies

 What are Privacy Policies?

-Privacy Policies can be created to display to users on first login and any time the privacy policy is updated.
-Any number of privacy policies can be created with personal attribute rule conditions to determine which privacy policy is to be displayed to different users.
-These privacy policies contain configurable text that generally describe the information fields held against users and the purpose.
-Where there are Privacy policies in use the users must agree to the terms of use in order to access the LMS; otherwise the user will receive a Passive authentication status until they accept the terms.
+Privacy Policies can be configured to display on user first login and when the Privacy Policy is updated.
+Any number of privacy policies can be created and personal attribute rule conditions determine which Privacy Policy is displayed to specific users.
+The privacy policies contain configurable texts that generally describe the information fields held against users and the purpose.
+When there is an active Privacy Policy, all users must agree to the terms in order to access the LMS.
+Users who decline the Privacy Policy will receive a ‘Passive’ status and will not be able to login until they accept.

 Configuration Steps

 Privacy Policies are configured and activated in the Configuration function by editing the Platform access menu.
-The Privacy Policies tab contains a list of available privacy policies.
-All systems come with a single privacy policy that is Inactive by default
+The Privacy Policies tab contains a list of available Privacy Policies.
+All systems come with a single Privacy Policy that is Inactive by default.
+Any number of Privacy Policies can be configured and if there is an ‘Active’ policy there must be a ‘Default’.

 Privacy Policy Fields